ucfopen/Materia/develop/understanding-media-uploads.md

 ### User Asset File Structure Inside a Bucket

-The file structure of a bucket holding Materia's user assets can vary between three different scenarios.
+Materia will support the three following situations in regards to the file structure within an S3 bucket.
+Remember that Materia is expecting thumbnail resizing to be done by a lambda function using Amazon's Lambda service, so the lambda function should adhere to one of the following file structures.

-#### Scenario 1 - Development
+#### Scenario 1 - Storing in the Root (Not Encouraged)

-When the Materia App's `FUEL_ENV` is not set to `PRODUCTION`, all uploads to any S3 bucket will be stored in a `dev_uploads` sub-directory.
-Thumbnails will will go to the thumbnails directory.
+If Materia App's `subdir` s3 configuration variable is not set, uploads will be stored in the root of the bucket.
+This is strongly discouraged because the bucket may become very unorganized in this situation.

 ```
+# Using a single bucket:
 s3_bucket
-  |-- dev_uploads # holds original copies of development uploads
   |-- thumbnails
+  # original user uploads are held in the root of bucket

+# Using two buckets:
+s3_bucket_1
+  # original user uploads are held in the root of bucket
+s3_bucket_2
+  |-- thumbnails # holds assets resized by lambda service
 ```

-#### Scenario 2 - Using a Sub-directory
+#### Scenario 2 - Using a Sub-directory and a Single Bucket

-When the Materia App's `FUEL_ENV` is set to `PRODUCTION`, all uploads to any S3 bucket will be stored in directory specified by the `subdir` s3 configuration variable.
+When using a single bucket for original assets and thumbnails, all original assets will be stored in directory specified by the `subdir` s3 configuration variable.
 Thumbnails will go to the thumbnails directory.

 ```
 s3_bucket
   |-- subdir # holds original copies of user uploads
-  |-- thumbnails
+  |-- thumbnails # holds assets resized by lambda service
 ```

-#### Scenario 3 - Storing in the Root (Not Encouraged)
+#### Scenario 2 - Using a Sub-directory and Two Buckets (Strongly Encouraged)

-If Materia App's `FUEL_ENV` is set to `PRODUCTION` and the `subdir` s3 configuration variable is not set, uploads will be stored in the root of the bucket.
-This is not encouraged because the bucket may become very unorganized in this situation.
+When using a single bucket for original assets and thumbnails, all original assets will be stored in directory specified by the `subdir` s3 configuration variable.
+Thumbnails will go to the thumbnails directory.

 ```
-s3_bucket
-  |-- thumbnails
+s3_bucket_1
-  # original user uploads are held in the root of bucket
+  |-- subdir # holds original copies of user uploads
+s3_bucket_2
+  |-- thumbnails # holds assets resized by lambda service
 ```

 ### Configuration Variables